 In fiscal year (FY) 2018-2019, the United Way of Oxford & Lafayette County will invest in health, education, income, and basic needs programs run by the following partners.
-To learn more about how United Way helps its partners serve the community, please click here.
+To learn more about the programs the identified partners will implement throughout the current fiscal year, please click here.

 Boys & Girls Clubs of North Mississippi seeks to inspire and enable all young people to realize their full potential as productive, responsible, and caring citizens utilizing core programs and partnerships that focus on academic success, good character and citizenship, and healthy lifestyles.